- Kind of Bear

 - What Smokey Needs

-- Your help!
+- Smokey needs your help!
 Smokey and his forest friends need healthy forests and wildlands in which to live.
 Help stop their homes from being destroyed by wildfires.

 - Smokey’s Story